maryliusemail/How-Badly-Will-You-Lose---League-of-Legends/README.md

 Using these hyperparameters, the final model achieved an **F1 score of 0.9902** on the same test set as the baseline.
 This is a big improvement over the baseline score of 0.5303!

+## Fairness Analysis

+To evaluate the fairness of my Final Model, I examined whether the model performs differently for two groups based on early-game objective control:

+- **Group X**: Teams that did *not* secure the first dragon (`firstdragon = 0`)
+- **Group Y**: Teams that *did* secure the first dragon (`firstdragon = 1`)

+I chose **precision** as the evaluation metric, as it reflects how often the model is correct when it predicts a "stomp" — which is especially important when such predictions may influence decision-making or further analysis.

+### Hypotheses

+- **Null Hypothesis (H₀)**: The model is fair.
+Precision is equal for both groups, and any observed difference is due to chance.
+- **Alternative Hypothesis (H₁)**: The model is unfair.
+Precision is lower for teams that did **not** secure first dragon (Group X).

+### Method

+Using the final fitted Random Forest model (`n_estimators = 50`, `max_depth = 10`), I predicted outcomes on the held-out test set.
+I computed the **precision** separately for Group X and Group Y, and then ran a **permutation test with 1000 iterations**.
+In each iteration, I shuffled the group assignments and recalculated the difference in precision between the two groups.

+### Results and Conclusion

+- **Observed Precision Difference (Y - X)**: **-0.0004**
+- **P-value**: **0.5400**

+The observed precision difference between the two groups was extremely small and not statistically significant, with a p-value of 0.5400.
+As a result, we **fail to reject the null hypothesis**, meaning that we **do not find evidence of unfairness** in model performance between teams that secured the first dragon and those that did not.

+This suggests that the model performs **equally well across both groups**, at least in terms of precision.
+While fairness should always be considered in deployment, the results here indicate no immediate concern based on this dimension of in-game performance.